Quit smoking in 90 days

 Are you ready to quit smoking?
 Do you also love to text or tweet?

 This may be the perfect answer for you!
-The University of California Irvine is conducting a study to explore whether or not small Twitter support groups can help people quit smoking in as little as 90 days.
+The University of California, Irvine is exploring whether or not small, private Twitter support groups can help people quit smoking in as little as 90 days.

 Have a craving?
 Tweet about it.
 Had a good day?
 Tweet about it.
 The more you tweet, the more the others in the group can benefit from and support you.
 Who knows?
 You might even make some new friends along the way.